marqo-ai/marqo/src/marqo/README.md

 #### Using Marqo within Docker
 Currently, only CUDA based (Nvidia) GPU's are supported.
 If you have a GPU on the host machine and want to use it with Marqo, there are two things to do first;
-1. Ensure the `--gpus all` is in the `docker run` command.
-This command is *included above as a default* and should allow the GPU's to be used within Marqo.
+1. Add the `--gpus all` flag to the `docker run` command.
+This command excluded from the above but will allow the GPU's to be used within Marqo.
+For example, in the steps B., C., and D., above `--gpus all` should be added after the
+`docker run --name marqo` part of the command, e.g.
+`docker run --name marqo` -> `docker run --name marqo --gpus all`.

 2. Install [nvidia-docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) which is required for the GPU to work with Docker.
 The [link]((https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) provided has instructions for installing it but it should consist of only a couple of steps (refer to the link for full details).
 The three steps below should install it for a Ubuntu based machine;
 ```
 $ distribution=$(. /etc/os-release;echo $ID$VERSION_ID) \